Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 understand that every time Meta's exec's dumped more money into the metaverse, their stock price went up. //TODO FACT CHECK THAT

-And when none of the people investing in this technology and the executives running these companies aren't trying to write production code with them (because they're running investment firms or running companies, not programming.
-They're doing their jobs).
+Investors and the executives running these companies aren't trying to write production code every day, because they're running investment firms or running companies, not programming.
+They're doing their job.

+This means when someone comes along and tells them AI can replace programmers, and their AI spits out a little bit of code, these people are inclined to believe it.
+They're not qualified to know whether the code actually works.

-When someone tells them that it's going to be the next big thing, and it sounds exactly like what Jeff Bezos said when he said Amazon would be huge, they think that they have found the next Amazon.
+When someone  tells them that AI is going to be the next big thing, and it sounds exactly like what Jeff Bezos said when he said Amazon would be huge, they think that they have found the next Amazon.